ClemenceKoudossouG/projet-perso-my-little-gamebook-back/README.md

 Inside the container, run `psql -U your_username -d your_database`

-For the roduction database, use the following CLI command: `psql -h clever-cloud-host -p 50013 -U clever-cloud-user -d clever-cloud-database`.
-Dev team: get in touch with me for the credentials.
+For the production database, use the following CLI command:
+`psql -h clever-cloud-host -p 50013 -U clever-cloud-user -d clever-cloud-database`.
+Note: Production credentials are stored securely.
+Contact the admin for access.

 ### References
 * [Docker's Node.js guide](https://docs.docker.com/language/nodejs/)